 How to Win at Games using Math

 The math we learn in school is useful for science, engineering, and many other areas.
 But what about doing math just for math’s sake?
-In this camp, you’ll explore a new side of math that you don’t see in school – and maybe discover a new joy in math along the way.
+In this camp, you’ll explore a new side of math that you don’t see in school – and maybe discover a new joy for math along the way.

 The theme?
 Games: board games, card games, pencil & paper games and hand games.
 If you are a math lover or a game lover, you’ll be sure to appreciate this camp!

-Designed and facilitated by, Dr. Mike Gelbart, this camp will aim to help you appreciate math in a fresh, engaging, and appropriately challenging experience for all campers, regardless of your affinity for school math.
+Designed and facilitated by Dr. Mike Gelbart, this camp will aim to help you appreciate math in a fresh, engaging, and appropriately challenging experience for all campers, regardless of your affinity for school math.
 Math skeptics and math lovers are all welcome here!

-Monday July 29 - Friday August 2, 2024
+Monday August 11 - Friday August 15, 2025.

 Who?